RobinWts/pisugarbutton_poc/README.md

 ```

 If the current display is not from a playlist, you’ll get `400` and a message that refresh only works for playlist items.

-## Icon

-Add an `icon.png` in the `pisugarbutton` plugin folder if you want a custom icon in the InkyPi plugin list; otherwise the UI may show a default or placeholder.